kilehsu/MedHelper/voicebackend/README.md

 ### What We Learned

-Throughout the development of MedHelper, we gained valuable insights into several areas:
+Throughout the development of MediMinder, we gained valuable insights into several areas:

 - **Healthcare Technology**: We learned about the unique challenges in developing healthcare applications, including privacy considerations, data security, and the importance of user-friendly interfaces for diverse user groups.